System of controls: infection protection and control

-This is the set of actions you must take.
+This is the set of essential public health actions you must take.
 They are grouped into ‘prevention’ and ‘response to any infection’.
 If you follow the system of controls, you will effectively reduce risks in your setting and create an inherently safer environment.

-These additional measures will be reviewed in partnership with health experts to decide whether evidence suggests that these measures can be eased ahead of the summer.
+These measures will be reviewed in partnership with health experts to decide whether evidence suggests that these measures can be eased ahead of the summer holidays.

 Providers (including their staff where applicable) must always: